 Method 2 – Using high-quality polyurethane construction adhesive

 Measure the first area to be covered by Aspect Peel & Stick Tiles.
-We recommend you lay out the entire project on a flat surface, like a counter top, table or floor before adhering to the substrate to be sure you have enough tiles and your design and layout is correct.
+We recommend you lay out the entire project on a flat surface, like a counter top, table or floor before adhering to the substrate to be sure you have enough tiles and your design and layout is correct best fire sprinkler system in san diego.
 This will also give you good reference as to how the tiles will look on your wall.
 As you lay out tiles, make sure tile colors (which vary slightly as does all wood) and seams are to your liking.

 As each project is different, be sure to plan for cutouts, corners or edge treatments before applying tiles.
 Tile edge seams will be more visible if they are not aligned.
 When starting a new row, we recommend a random staggered pattern.